leanstacks/angular-fundamentals/README.md

 The branch named `project-2` contains the source code illustrated in the episode [Creating an AngularJS Reusable Project Structure - Part Two](https://youtu.be/mJoNJJn69wg?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

+#### ng-include

+The branch named `ng-include` contains the source code illustrated in the episode [Using HTML Templates with the AngularJS ngInclude Directive](https://youtu.be/KtrUCmTxeXk?list=PLGDwUiT1wr696cif6lV8V4-HKGbDzR7iZ).

 ## Languages